theophoenix/HCSGD/README.md

 - [ ] Add links to the footer
 - [ ] Add charity status logo to the footer
 - [ ] Ensure the three supporting content boxes can be linked to relevant pages
+- [ ] Title needs to be responsive and resize accordingly

 ### Resource Pages